AndrewAMesa/AndrewAMesa/README.md

 </div>

 ### About Me :
-I am an incoming Software Engineer I at Datadog who will be working out of their NYC office.
+I am an Software Engineer at Datadog working out of their NYC office.

 - :man_student: I earned a Bachelor of Science in Computer Science and Data Science from Worcester Polytechnic Institute.